vishalcloudyuga/dcos-docs/1.8/usage/tutorials/dcos-101/redis-package.md

       * We are interested in the single redis container package, which we install with `dcos package install redis`.
   * You can use any of the following methods to check that redis is running:
       * By looking at the UI: The redis task should be displayed in the Service Health tab along with the health status.
       * By looking at all DC/OS tasks: `dcos task`.
-This command will show us all running DC/OS tasks (i.e., Mesos taks).
+This command will show us all running DC/OS tasks (i.e., Mesos tasks).
       * By looking at all marathon apps: `dcos marathon app list`.
 This command will show us all running Marathon apps.
 As services are started via marathon, we should see redis here as well.
 Note, that the health status (i.e., 1/1) is also shown here.
       * By looking at the redis log: `dcos task log redis`.
 This command will show us the logs (stdout and stderr) of the redis task.
 This allows you to check whether the actual startup was sucessful.
   * Let's use redis by storing a key manually via the redis-cli